-Latina Fitness Model Dolly Castro Drops Jaws In Curve-Hugging Animal Print Dress & Insanely High Heels
+Latina Fitness Model Dolly Castro Drops Jaws In Curve-Hugging Animal-Print Dress & Insanely High Heels

 Another day, another jaw-dropping outfit for fitness model Dolly Castro.
-The Latina beauty has been stunning her fans with a number of sexy photos in recent weeks and time and time again, she has proven that nothing is off limits when it comes to showing off her flawless figure.
-The beauty has amassed an impressive following of over 6.2 million on Instagram alone and each and every week, her star continues to rise on the platform — mostly thanks to the NSFW photos that she shares.
+The Latina beauty has been stunning her fans with a number of sexy photos in recent weeks, and time and time again, she has proven that nothing is off limits when it comes to showing off her flawless figure.
+The beauty has amassed an impressive following of over 6.2 million on Instagram alone, and each and every week, her star continues to rise on the platform — mostly thanks to the NSFW photos that she shares.

 In the most recent shot that was shared on her page, the brunette bombshell strikes a pose in sunny Los Angeles, California.
-In the caption of the image, the model explains to fans that she is rocking an outfit from retailer Fashion Nova as part of a partnership that she has with them.
-In the shot, Dolly looks absolutely stunning in a curve-hugging, animal print dress that leaves little to be desired — clinging to her every curve.
+In the caption of the image, the model explains to fans that she is rocking an outfit from retailer Fashion Nova as part of a partnership she has with them.
+In the shot, Dolly looks absolutely stunning in a curve-hugging, animal-print dress that leaves little to be desired — clinging to her every curve.
 The model’s toned booty and legs are fully on display as well as a little bit of cleavage.

-Castro looks over her shoulder and gives a big smile into the camera while wearing her long, dark locks down and curled.
-Per usual, the stunner dons a gorgeous face of makeup that includes eyeliner, mascara, blush, highlighter, and lip gloss.
+Castro looks over her shoulder and gives a big smile to the camera while wearing her long, dark locks down and curled.
+Per usual, the stunner wears a gorgeous face of makeup that includes eyeliner, mascara, blush, highlighter, and lip gloss.
 Castro accessorizes the look with a pair of big hoop earrings and a studded purse.

-The photo has only been live on her page for a short time but it’s earning the Latina beauty a lot of attention from fans, racking up over 44,000 likes and well over 600 comments.
+The photo has only been live on her page for a short time, but it’s earning the Latina beauty a lot of attention from fans, racking up over 44,000 likes and well over 600 comments.
 Some fans took to the shot to let Castro know she looks gorgeous while countless others raved over her NSFW outfits.
 Of course, a few others simply commented using the ever-popular flame and heart emoji.

 “YOU ARE EVERYTHING,” one fan gushed with a series of heart and flame emoji.